2023 Workshop Courses

 Advisers are welcome to attend both the adviser-only or student sessions.
 Advisers attending the student sessions will be asked to get signatures of the instructor in morning and afternoon sessions for state documentation.
 This form will be distributed at Monday afternoon’s session for all advisers.
 Those seeking professional development hours will receive a certificate of completion worth 24 hours credit.

 Beginning Publication Design

 This course prepares students for the world of publication design.
 Students will learn basic design principles, typography, color theory and layout techniques.

 In addition, students will gain a basic understanding of Adobe InDesign software and how it applies to publishing yearbooks, magazines and newspapers.
 Students will also have some exposure to basic Adobe Photoshop skills and learn how to create basic cutouts, edit photos for exposure and resize images.

 Students will produce logos, modules, headline packages and layouts during the week.

 Students should come prepared with Adobe InDesign installed on their computer.
+Access to Adobe Photoshop and Illustrator is highly encouraged.
 Each student will need access to their own computer.